apache/mxnet/scala-package/memory-management.md

 # JVM Memory Management
-The Scala and Java bindings of Apache MXNet uses native memory(C++ heap either in RAM or GPU memory) for most of the MXNet Scala objects such as NDArray, Symbol, Executor, KVStore, Data Iterators, etc.,.
-The Scala classes associated with them act as wrappers, the operations on these objects are directed to the MXNet C++ backend via JNI for performance , so the bytes are also stored in the native heap for fast access.
+The Scala and Java bindings of Apache MXNet uses native memory(C++ heap either in RAM or GPU memory) for most of the MXNet Scala objects such as NDArray, Symbol, Executor, KVStore, Data Iterators, etc., The Scala classes associated with them act as wrappers, the operations on these objects are directed to the MXNet C++ backend via JNI for performance, so the bytes are also stored in the native heap for fast access.

 The JVM using the Garbage Collector only manages objects allocated in the JVM Heap and is not aware of the memory footprint of these objects in the native memory, hence allocation/deallocation of the native memory has to be managed by MXNet Scala.
 Allocating native memory is straight forward and is done during the construction of the object by a calling the associated C++ API through JNI, However since JVM languages do not have destructors, deallocation of these objects needs to be done explicitly.